-OHF began its history as a health center in the Simmons House (facing Pleasant Street) in the 1950s, building and moving into the current health center building in 1974.
-In 1996, health service delivery was taken on by a local hospital and the Foundation was created in its current form, focused on providing grants and supporting access to health care in our community.
+OHF began as a health center in the Simmons House in Woodstock in the 1950s.
+The Foundation moved to the current health center building in 1974.
+In 1996, health service delivery was taken on by Dartmouth-Hitchcock Medical Center, and the Foundation was created to focus on providing grants and supporting access to health care.

 Woodstock endorses Health Center Plan

-Committee cites critical issues of the inability to attract new doctors from the lack of adequate facilities and current doctors retiring
+The Health Studies Committee cites critical issues leading to the inability to attract new doctors.
+These include the lack of adequate facilities and current doctors retiring.

-1956: “Woodstock Area in Favor of Proposed Health Center”.
-An article printed in the Vermont Standard highlighted the Health Study Committee results and the strong call for a Community Health Center.
+1956: A Vermont Standard article “Woodstock Area in Favor of Proposed Health Center,” highlights the Health Studies Committee’s results and the strong call for a community health center.

-1958: Smith/Simmons House was purchased/donated to the Ottauquechee Health Center, Inc. by an anonymous donor.
+1958: Smith/Simmons House was purchased by an anonymous individual and donated to the Ottauquechee Health Center, Inc.